qonto/standards-insights/doc/providers/argocd.md

 You should also set the `ARGOCD_AUTH_TOKEN` to authenticate against ArgoCD.

-In this example, standards Insights will fetch ArgoCD projects from the ArgoCD API available at `your.argocd.url` by listing all applications in the ArgoCD project `my-project`.
+In this example, Standards Insights will fetch ArgoCD projects from the ArgoCD API available at `your.argocd.url` by listing all applications in the ArgoCD project `my-project`.
 Applications will also be filtered thanks to the selector, and Standards Insights will clone them on the `base-path` directory (the final project path will be `/tmp/base/<project-name>`).